spsdco/notes/bugs.md

 - Can't have two notebooks the same name.
 - Can't resize each panel - George might be writing a library to do this
 - There needs to be a distinction between edit mode & view mode
-- Adding a new note needs to be disable if in edit mode (stops from spamming the button)
 - Use Templating (handlebars)
 - Renaming Something the same thing breaks itself
 - Protect against filesystem reserved chars in renaming